Grand United Order of Odd Fellows in America: History

 Members of the Order heard of his death from overseas and searched until they found his sister, but she refused to give any information.
 Her reply was, “You killed my brother.
 I do not want to see any of you.”

-After the institution of Philomathean Lodge, there was no provision for the female.
+After the institution of Philomathean Lodge, there was no provision for women.
 A motion prevailed that each member who desires to may bring his wife, mother or daughter as a contributing member and be benefited thereby.
 Hence, from such desires, the Household of Ruth was formed to extend, strengthen and perpetuate the bonds of Friendship, Love and Truth.

 A fixed admission fee, monthly contribution and special sick and death benefit were enacted and had long continued after Households were established.
 Some sisters paid dues in both places.
 This list was continued until 1928.